people resting their arms on each other's shoulders

 • Greater self-esteem and self-confidence

-• Skills to resist internal and external pressure to smoke, drink, and use drugs
+• Skills to resist internal and external pressures to drink, smoke, use drugs, and gamble.

 A note about one-shot presentations: One-time presentations can indeed supplement, but should NOT be seen as a substitute for a comprehensive K-12 prevention plan for your students!

-Substance use is a public health concern, one requiring an approach that goes beyond primary prevention, individual intervention, or treatment.
-A collaborative effort is needed by all community members to support activities implemented in schools.
-A great way community members can support prevention efforts put forth by schools is by getting involved in their local community coalition.
+Substance misuse is a public health concern, one requiring an approach that goes beyond primary prevention, individual intervention, or treatment.
+A collaborative effort is needed by all community members to create a healthier community.
+This effort includes representative from religious organizations, businesses, media outlets, volunteer organizations and other community members.

-Coalitions are a great way to integrate and align resources in the community and engage multiple sectors in prevention efforts including schools, law enforcement, local/county government, youth agencies, parents, youth, businesses, and more.
+• Create a community coalition to integrate and align resources in the community and engage multiple sectors in prevention efforts including schools, law enforcement, local/county government, youth agencies, parents, youth, businesses, and more.

-This approach maximizes the power of individuals, mobilizes local talent, and allows problem identification, data collection and collaborative solutions to be citizen driven.
-This builds capacity, making our communities safer and healthier while providing effective prevention services.
+• Coalitions mobilize local talent, and allow for problem identification, data collection and collaborative solutions to be citizen driven.

 Examples of coalition strategies include: